Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Introduction

-To make the two-step optimization procedure tractable, we assume that the noise $\epsilon_t$ are~i.i.d Gaussian with a known covariance matrix and use conjugate prior distributions.
-This assumption makes the posterior of the missing entries a conditional Gaussian with mean sampled from the posterior of $\theta$, and thus we consider only aggregating the different posteriors of $\theta$.
-We provide tractable reformulations of the two-step optimization procedure using the forward KL divergence and Wasserstein distance, when imposing an additional simultaneous diagonalizability condition on the covariance matrices of the individual posteriors.
+We provide tractable reformulations of the two-step optimization procedure using the forward Kullback-Leibler (KL) divergence and Wasserstein distance, when imposing an additional simultaneous diagonalizability condition on the covariance matrices of the individual posteriors.
 While our reformulation using backward KL divergence does not require simultaneous diagonalizability, the resulting optimization problem is non-convex and may not be scalable.
 We thus advocate using the forward KL divergence and Wasserstein distance over the backward KL divergence, unless the simultaneous diagonalizability condition is seriously violated for the type of data at hand.